zubaer-ahammed/MUIDSI-University-of-Missouri/_publications/2020_tvcg_hyperlabels.md

 # Papers are ordered by year.
 However, in years with many papers, we want some ordering at a lower level.
 You can do
 # that by specifying an order for the papers of that year.
 For example, 2019-11 will put papers with values lower than
-# 2019-11 belwo that paper.
+# 2019-11 below that paper.
 Notice that sorting is lexicographic.
-order: 2020-03
+order: 2020-02

 # Auto-generates titles and alt-descriptors
 shortname: Hyperlabels